truenas/documentation/content/SCALE/SCALETutorials/TrueNASCLIShell/_index.md

 The CLI displays the message: "You have pending network interface changes.
 Please run 'network interface commit' to apply them."

-Enter `commit`, to apply the changes, then enter `checkin` to make them permanant.
+Enter `commit` to apply the changes, then enter `checkin` to make them permanent.

 ![TrueNASCLIupdateinterfacealiases](/images/SCALE/TrueNASCLIupdateinterfacealiases.png "Update Interface Aliases")